cutecryptid/PyBand/README.md

-# PyBand 2
+# PyBand
-Python library to interact with the Xiaomi MiBand 2
+Python library to interact with the Xiaomi MiBand 2 and MiBand3

 # Requirements
 This library can only run in LINUX environments since it uses the BluePy library.